Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Introduction

+However, this approach can be misleading, for at least two reasons.
+Firstly, the linearity of the conditional expectation is often implausible with binary outcome.
+In a simple setup where covariates only include time dummies and an additional binary variable, the ``treatment'' of interest, this means that the so-called parallel trend assumption would typically be violated.
+In Appendix \ref{sec:pb_FE_linear}, we give an example where, because of this, the FE linear model estimand is negative, even though the true ATE and average treatment effect on the treated (ATT) are positive.
+Secondly, even if the parallel trend assumption holds, the two-way fixed effect estimator underlying the FE linear probability model with time dummies is in general inconsistent for the ATT if treatment effects are heterogeneous \citep{dCDH2020}.
+And treatment effects are unlikely to be homogenous with binary outcomes, again because probabilities are constrained to be in $[0,1]$.

+Unlike the FE linear model, and even if it does impose other restrictions, the FE logit model allows for heterogeneity of treatment effects and does not rely on the parallel trend restriction discussed above.
+Moreover, we demonstrate in this paper that estimation and inference on average causal effects in this model can be performed simply, without any optimization once the slope parameter is estimated.

+We first study in Section \ref{sec:identification} the identification of a class of average causal parameters, including the AME and the ATE, in the FE logit model.
+Such parameters are generally not point identified, but sharp bounds can be obtained by solving an extremal moment problem, that is, maximizing a moment over probability distributions given the knowledge of some other moments.
+Using existing results on such problems, we show that the bounds are simple functions of some matrices of moments.
+One drawback of this approach, yet, is that it depends on functions that need to be estimated nonparametrically in a first step.
+We then consider even simpler outer bounds avoiding this issue.
+Importantly, these outer bounds are still informative: the length of the corresponding interval quickly decreases to $0$ as $T$, the number of periods, tends to infinity.
+We also study identification of heterogeneity measures using the same apparatus.

-Next, we consider in Section \ref{sec:inference} an estimator based on the theoretical expressions of the sharp bounds.
-This involves in particular the nonparametric estimation of a vector-valued function which, after a suitable transformation, corresponds at each point to a vector of raw moments $(1,E(U),...,E(U^T))$ for some random variable $U\in[0,1]$.
-One difficulty is that standard (e.g., local polynomial) nonparametric estimators, once transformed, may not be vectors of raw moments themselves.
-We show how to modify any initial estimator so as to satisfy this constraint.
-We then establish root-$n$ consistency of the estimators of the bounds under regularity conditions.
-The estimators of the bounds are asymptotically normal except if the corresponding slope coefficient is zero.
-We build confidence intervals of the true AME that are valid whether this is the case or not.
+Next, we consider in Section \ref{sec:inference} estimators of the sharp and outer bounds and corresponding confidence intervals on the average causal effects.
+We establish the root-$n$ consistency of the estimators of the sharp bounds under regularity conditions.
+The estimators of the bounds are asymptotically normal except if a function of the slope coefficient is zero.
+We build a confidence interval of the true effect that is asymptotically valid in both cases.
+We also show asymptotic validity of confidence intervals based on the outer bounds.

-The previous estimator has the drawback of relying on a nonparametric first-step estimator.
-We then suggest in Section \ref{sec:simple_method} an even simpler approach that avoids this issue.
-The idea is to estimate a simple approximation of the true AME and then to make bias aware inference, following the ideas of \cite{donoho1994statistical} and \cite{armstrong2018optimal}.
-We can do so because the structure of the model allows us to consistently estimate an upper bound on the distance between the simple approximation and the true AME.
-The corresponding confidence intervals are asymptotically valid under mild conditions and, if slightly enlarged, even control the asymptotic size uniformly over a large set of data generating processes.